trekkie4life/trekkie4life.github.io/source/_posts/2014-01-31-phase-1-week-1-day-5-sudoku.markdown

 Yes, we’ll have to go over the board several times in order to fill in all the empty cells.

-LUNCH BREAK - yoga time, harder than Tues or Thurs, but more enjoyable at the same time - definitely allows me to keep my body and mind centered.
+**12:30pm - lunch and yoga** - harder than Tues or Thurs, but more enjoyable at the same time - definitely allows me to keep my body and mind centered.

 PM - finishing up the challenge

+**11:00pm - Depart**

+>Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
+- Donald Knuth